ecesuman06/cross-coupling-multiplex/README.md

-fhn_multi_reg_dis_run.m is for the distribution in one layer (all nodes in layer-1) sol_time_rewrite_multi_50_run.m is for role of cross-coupling when the mismatch is introduced at different time with and without cross-coupling link in case of perturbation in node-2 in layer-1 ros_run.m is for the coupled Rossler system on top of a random multiplex network
+fhn_multi_reg_dis_run.m is for the distribution in one layer (all nodes in layer-1) sol_time_rewrite_multi_50_run.m is for role of cross-coupling when the mismatch is introduced at different time with and without cross-coupling link in case of perturbation in node-2 in layer-1 ros_run.m is for the coupled Rossler system on top of a random multiplex network we usedd rewire.m to generate the individual layer of random network